mcordes/ralliotta/README.md

 Ralliotta
 -----------

-A FREE, streamlined and easy to use alternative UI to Broadcom's [Rally](https://www.broadcom.com/products/software/agile-development/rally-software).
+A FREE, streamlined and easy to use alternative UI for Broadcom's [Rally](https://www.broadcom.com/products/software/agile-development/rally-software).
 Enjoy viewing all your existing Rally data in a format that is pleasant to use, straightforward and heavily simplified for common use cases.

 What's the status of this?
 -----------